 This root cellar is the epitome of convenience.
 As I mentioned earlier, some of these root cellars are very unique, smart designs, and economical.
 But they aren’t all convenient.

-Well, this one is definitely convenient as it is built right into the deck out your back door.
+Well, this one is definitely convenient as it is built right into the deck out of your back door.
 So if you have a back deck then place a hole in it, insulate it, and store your bounty for the winter.
+The original post is no longer available, but why not take an existing deck box and install it yourself?

 24. Shipping Container Root Cellar